musthahina/excel/readme.md

 * Bike Purchases by Age Bracket (Heatmap).
 Enhanced the dashboard with clean formatting and user-friendly navigation.

+## Key Learnings
+* Mastered Excel's data cleaning tools for handling real-world datasets.
+* Utilized pivot tables and charts for uncovering insights.
+* Developed a professional dashboard for summarizing and presenting data.

 ## Insights
 1.Most bike Purchased Region is 'North America'.\